serenainzani/serenainzani.github.io/README.md

 This is a website I built myself on Github, using HTML, CSS, Javascript, Bootstrap, and jQuery.

 ## Website Contents
-Main index page, and a photo gallery for my photography.
+Main index page, tech experience, and a photo gallery for my photography.